-The insurance technical reserves include: net equity of households in life insurance reserves, net equity of households in pension funds and prepayment of premiums and reserves against outstanding claims
+Insurance technical reserves include net equity of households in life insurance reserves, net equity of households in pension funds and prepayment of premiums and reserves against outstanding claims

-The net equity of households in life insurance reserves includes the reserves for life insurance pertaining to the household claims in life insurance contracts or investment schemes.
+Net equity of households in life insurance reserves includes reserves for life insurance pertaining to the household claims in life insurance contracts or investment schemes.
 This category is used to record the present value of estimated liabilities of insurance companies (actuarial value) for future claims by life insurance policyholders.
-The net capital of the households in pension funds consists of insurance reserves for the household claims arising from the pension plans.
+Net capital of the households in pension funds consists of insurance reserves for the household claims arising from the pension plans.
 This category is used to record the present value of estimated liabilities of pension funds to pay current and future contributions to the retirees and other beneficiaries.
 Prepayment of premiums and reserves against outstanding claims consist of: